flyingleafe/dqnroute/README.md

 The script [Verify.py](/src/Verify.py) and a subpackage [verification](/src/dqnroute/verification) implement several methods of neural network analysis and verification.
 This is still work in progress and may contain bugs.

-The implemented features are:
+The implemented features correspond to different commands (--command) of Verify.py:

-* Command "embedding_adversarial_search": search for adversarial examples that maximize bag delivery time with respect to input node embeddings, assuming that the network is frozen (not learning) during the delivery.
+* "compute_expected_cost": computes the expected bag delivery time (EBDT), assuming that the network is frozen (not learning) during the delivery.
+This assumption is also used below unless specified otherwise.
+* "embedding_adversarial_search": searches for adversarial examples that maximize the EBDT with respect to input node embeddings.
 The search is implemented with projected gradient descent (PGD).
-* Command "embedding_adversarial_verification": verification of the stability of the outputs of the neural network: its Q value prediction (when run for a fixed current node / neighbor / destination combination) and routing probabilities (for a fixed diverted / destination combination).
+* "embedding_adversarial_verification": verifies the stability of the outputs of the neural network: its Q value prediction (when run for a fixed current node / neighbor / destination combination) and routing probabilities (for a fixed diverted / destination combination).
 Verification is implemented by using the [Marabou](https://github.com/NeuralNetworkVerification/Marabou) framework.
+* "embedding_adversarial_full_verification": verifies the adversarial robustness of the EBDT with respect to node embeddings.
+Verification is implemented by using the [Marabou](https://github.com/NeuralNetworkVerification/Marabou) framework.
+Verification may be slow.
-* Command "q_adversarial": visualization of the changes on delivery time when the network is altered by a single gradient descent step performed in a particular combination of nodes.
+* "q_adversarial": visualizes the changes in the EBDT when the network is altered by a single gradient descent step performed in a particular combination of nodes.
-* Command "q_adversarial_lipschitz": verification that the delivery time in the aforementioned circumstances does not exceed the provided bound.
+* "q_adversarial_lipschitz": verifies that the EBDT in the aforementioned circumstances does not exceed the provided bound.
 Verification is implemented through the estimation of Lipschitz constants of scalar-input functions.

 Refer to [the slides](/rl_verif.pdf) for more information.

 ## Dependencies

-Python package dependencies are in [requirements.txt](/requirements.txt).
-You can get simpy from [here](https://pypi.org/project/simpy/).
+* Python package dependencies are in [requirements.txt](/requirements.txt).
+* You can get simpy from [here](https://pypi.org/project/simpy/).
 Note that simpy and sympy are completely different packages, and both are needed.
-Pygraphviz: [for Linux/Mac](https://anaconda.org/anaconda/pygraphviz), [for Windows](https://anaconda.org/alubbock/pygraphviz).
+* Pygraphviz: [for Linux/Mac](https://anaconda.org/anaconda/pygraphviz), [for Windows](https://anaconda.org/alubbock/pygraphviz).
+Pygraphviz requires graphviz to be installed and available from the command line.
+Additional instructions for Windows: TODO.

-To use the "embedding_adversarial_verification" command of Verify.py, you need to install [Marabou](https://github.com/NeuralNetworkVerification/Marabou).
+* To use the "embedding_adversarial_verification" and embedding_adversarial_full_verification" commands of Verify.py, you need to install [Marabou](https://github.com/NeuralNetworkVerification/Marabou).
 Marabou is executed as a process and you need to pass the path to the executable as a command line argument --marabou_path.

 ## Running